 New activity sources will have to be treated separately.
 Section 5 of this chapter provides further information on the activities necessary to compile emission projections in this case.

 In some complex detailed sectors, such as the power generation sector, there can be an interaction between the emission factors assumed for pollutant control technologies and the projected activity data.
 For example, in electricity generation, the underlying activity data may be future electricity demand.
 The energy production of the power sector must be consistent with the electricity demand and the efficiency of the future mix of power stations.
-However, the control measures applied (e.g. flue gas desulphurisation (FGD), selective catalytic reduction (SCR), carbon capture and storage) will affect the efficiency of the power stations and hence fuel consumption.
-Thus, the assumed mix of emission factors affects the fuel consumption data.
-In such cases for grade 3 methods, it will be important to use the assumed mix of abatement technologies as an input to the energy production model used to predict energy consumption in the sector.
+However, the control measures applied (e.g. flue gas desulphurisation (FGD), selective catalytic reduction (SCR), carbon capture and storage (CCS)) will affect the efficiency of the power stations and hence fuel consumption.
+Thus, the assumed abatement may impact the fuel consumption data.
+In such cases, for grade 3 methods, it will be important that this is taken into account.
+However, it is recognised that this may require complex energy modelling.

 Understanding available technologies

-When considering grade 2 or 3 methods, the details of current technologies and controls and how this affects emission factors should be taken into account.
+When considering grade 2 or 3 methods, the details of current technologies and controls and how this affects emission factors from the historical emissions inventory should be taken into account.
 Technology-specific emission factors can be found in the individual sectoral chapters of this Guidebook.
 However, emission factors for future technologies that have not been introduced may not yet be available.
-Suitable data may be available from national test measurement activities, indicated as limit levels in draft legislation, or from industry, from best available technique reference documents (BREFs) that provide details of possible technologies () or from the UNECE/LRTAP Convention Task Force on Techno-Economic Issues (TFTEI) ().
+Suitable data may be available from national test measurement activities, indicated as emission limit levels in draft legislation, or from industry, from best available technique reference documents (BREFs) that provide details of possible technologies () or from the UNECE/LRTAP Convention Task Force on Techno-Economic Issues (TFTEI) ().

-Useful information on quantifying policies and measures may also be available through the activities of the Intergovernmental Panel on Climate Change Working Group II (i.e. on the implementation of the Effort Sharing Decision, policies and measures and projections) under the EU Climate Change Committee (￼) and, more recently, in the EU’s national air pollution control programme guidance (EC, 2019).
+Useful information on quantifying PaMs may also be available through the activities of the Intergovernmental Panel on Climate Change Working Group II ), the European Scientific Advisory Board on Climate Change () and, more recently, in the EU’s national air pollution control programme guidance (EC, 2019).

 If no data are available, but the inventory expert believes that emission reductions will be achieved, expert judgement can be applied to derive an appropriate emission factor.
 The assumptions and data used to form this judgement should be well documented.

-More details of sector-specific approaches are identified in the annexes.
+More details of sector-specific approaches are identified in the Sector chapters.

 Stratification

-Stratification involves breaking down a sector into its component sub-sectors and projecting emissions at this level of detail.
-There will be many cases in which historical emissions cannot be projected using simple growth factors and future emission factors because emission performance develops differently within the sub-sectors.
+Stratification involves breaking down a sector into its component sub-categories and projecting emissions at this level of detail.
+There will be many cases in which historical emissions cannot be projected using simple growth factors and future emission factors because emission performance develops differently within the sub-categories.
 Stratification helps to account for penetration of measures over a number of years by sub-dividing the sector into its components, so that a measure can be applied to the appropriate fraction of the sector’s activity for each year of the projection.
 Two examples in which stratification is appropriate are shown in Box 5-1.